Email FacebookTwitterMenu burgerClose thin

 How Day Trading Works

-Typically, when someone buys a security, that person holds onto it for a period of time that could last for months or potentially years.
+Typically, when someone buys a security, that person holds onto it for a period of time that could last for months or for the long-term, potentially years.
 But anyone involved in day trading is completing the whole process – buying and selling their investment – within a single day.

 To an outsider or a beginner investor, this might not sound like a big deal, but it is.
 Day trading is short-term trading.
 It takes a certain level of skill and expertise to be able to make trading decisions quickly and successfully.
 If you were trying to trade stocks, for instance, you would have to be aware of which shares are more likely to have high liquidity and volatility, meaning that you would choose ones that can be easily sold at the price you want and that tend to experience dramatic and rapid shifts in price throughout the day.